-LONG BEACH – A minimum-security inmate firefighter who walked away from McCain Valley Conservation Camp in San Diego County on June 13 was apprehended Friday, June 15, in Long Beach.
+LONG BEACH – A minimum-security inmate firefighter who walked away from McCain Valley Conservation Camp (link no longer available). in San Diego County on June 13 was apprehended Friday, June 15, in Long Beach.

 Marco Calderon, 22, was taken into custody at 11:50 p.m.
 June 15 by agents from the California Department of Corrections and Rehabilitation (CDCR) Office of Correctional Safety (OCS) and transported to California Institution for Men in Chino.